Hokuriku Shinkansen: Conventional lines running parallel to the Hokuriku Shinkansen

 In 2019, it was decided that the section of the Hokuriku Main Line between Tsuruga and Fukui would be transferred to third-sector railway operating companies.
 Three years later in 2022, it was determined that the section would be split among two operators.
 The IR Ishikawa Railway would extend their operations from Kanazawa to Daishoji, while a new company, Hapi-Line Fukui, established during the preparation phase, would take over the section between Daishoji and Tsuruga.
-Hapi-Line Fukui is took over the 84.3 km section of the Hokuriku Main Line on 16 March 2024.
+Hapi-Line Fukui took over the 84.3 km section of the Hokuriku Main Line on 16 March 2024.